Original Issuance Date: May 1977

 2. Responsible UW System Officer

 Vice President, Office of Academic and Student Affairs

 This policy applies to UW System’s instructional faculty who are eligible to receive sabbatical leave.

+The policy is needed to provide information about eligibility, types, conditions, and submission of applications for the faculty sabbatical program.
 The purpose of the faculty sabbatical program is to enable recipients to be engaged in intensive study in order to become more effective teachers and scholars and to enhance their services to the University.
 This privilege should be granted to faculty members on the merit of their past academic contributions.

-- A faculty member must have completed six or more years of full-time instructional service, or its equivalent, in the UW System and not have taken a sabbatical within the UW System during the previous six years of full-time service, or its equivalent.
+- The faculty member must have completed six or more years of full-time instructional service, or its equivalent, in the UW System and not have taken a sabbatical within the UW System during the previous six years of full-time service, or its equivalent.